7thsense/seventhsense/app/_posts/2015-12-08-5-overlooked-email-marketing-tactics.md

 <p>You might as well not send an email, than landing up in the promotions or even worse, the spam folder.</p>
 <p>Here are a few suggestions to avoid this:</p>
 <ul>
+    <li>Avoid keyw
-    <li>Avoid keywords like free, bonus, promo.
+        ords like free, bonus, promo.
 Spam filters are triggered at the sight of these words.</li>
     <li>Keep the number of images in balance with the content as too many images increase the probability of landing in a promotions/spam folder.</li>
     <li>Avoid bulky emails.</li>
     <li>Use a legitimate sender address.</li>